-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities activities for which low-carbon alternatives are not yet available and among others have greenhouse emission gas levels corresponding to the best performance.
+Enabling

+activities directly

+enable other

+activities to make

+a substantial

+contribution to an

+environmental

+objective.

+Transitional

+activities are

+activities for which

+objective.

+Transitional

+activities are

+activities for which

+low-carbon

+alternatives are

+not yet available

+and among others

+have greenhouse

+gas emission

+levels

+corresponding to

+the best

+performance.